junhe1979/DalitzPlot.jl/README.md

 tecm = Xs.pcm(p_lab, ch.mi)
 tecm=10.
 ```
+Here the momentum of the incoming particle in the Laboratory frame is set to `20.0` GeV, and the center-of-mass energy is calculated using the `Xs.pcm` function.
+The value of `tecm` can be set directly to `10.0` GeV if desired.

 ## Calculate

-Calculate the cross section and related spectra using the GENEV function.

-The function `Xsection` takes the momentum of the incoming particle in the Laboratory frame (`p_lab`), the information about the particles (`ch`), the axes representing invariant masses (`axes`), the total number of events (`nevtot`), the number of bins (`Nbin`), and additional parameters (`para`).
+The function `Xsection` takes the momentum in CMS (`tecm`), the information about the particles (`ch`), the axes representing invariant masses (`axes`), the total number of events (`nevtot`), the number of bins (`Nbin`), and additional parameters (`para`).
 The function uses the plab2pcm function to transform the momentum from the Laboratory frame to the center-of-mass frame.

 Example usage: